ftrucco01/lead-management-frontend/README.md

 ## 📝 Features
 ✅ Submit leads via a form with validation.
 ✅ View a list of submitted leads.
-✅ Error messages are displayed in a user-friendly bullet-point format.
+✅ Error messages displayed in a user-friendly bullet-point format.
 ✅ Responsive design using Bootstrap.
-✅ Environment-based API URL configuration.
+✅ Environment-based API URL configuration without the use of a `.env` file.

 ---